 Parent Philanthropy at Skidmore College

-For more than a century, Skidmore families have played a central role in the College's success, supporting initiatives that have transformed the educational experience of Skidmore students, and propelled the College into the ranks of the country's elite liberal arts colleges.
+For more than a century, Skidmore families have played a central role in the college's success, supporting initiatives that have transformed the educational experience of Skidmore students, and propelled Skidmore into the ranks of the country's elite liberal arts colleges.
 Last year alone, parent philanthropy reached $3.7 million.

 Skidmore's tuition and fees cover only part of the annual investment Skidmore makes in the education of each and every student.Why be part of Skidmore's Family Leadership Giving?